 State law requires the California Department of Forestry and Fire Protection (CAL FIRE), to identify areas, or zones, of very high fire hazard severity potential under the Fire and Resources Assessment Program (FRAP).
 These Fire Hazard Severity Zones (FHSZ) are mapped and identified based on expected burn probabilities, potential fuels over a 30- to 50-year time period, and their correlated expected fire behavior, in order to better predict possible vegetation fire exposure to buildings and developments.
-As shown in Figure SAF-3, the eastern portion of the city in the Oakland Hills is designated as a Very High Fire Hazard Severity Zone (VHFHSZ) and a Local Responsibility Area (LRA), where local governments have fiscal responsibility for wildfire protection.
+These maps are updated periodically; the latest maps are available at the CAL FIRE Department of Forestry and Fire Protection's Fire and Resource Assessment Program webpage.
+As shown in Figure SAF-3a, the eastern portion of the city in the Oakland Hills is designated as a Very High Fire Hazard Severity Zone (VHFHSZ) and a Local Responsibility Area (LRA), where local governments have fiscal responsibility for wildfire protection.
 This portion of the city is adjacent to State Responsibility Areas (SRAs), where the State has responsibility for wildfire protection, also designated as VHFHSZ.
 Approximately 10,800 acres of land in Oakland are designated as VHFHSZ, representing approximately 22 percent of land area in City limits.
+Existing land uses and current General Plan (1998) land uses are shown in Figure SAF-3b.
 This is the largest VHFHSZ by acreage within a Bay Area city boundary.
 CAL FIRE is currently updating these maps to reflect climate change and wind activity patterns, with likely expanded areas designated at higher tiers of wildfire threat.

 Additionally, the Oakland Hills area is largely defined as part of the wildland-urban interface (WUI).
-The WUI is an area where structures and other human development meets or intermingles with undeveloped wildlands.
+The WUI is an area where structures and other human development meet or intermingle with undeveloped wildlands.
 This designation is based on the fuel load, weather and terrain factors that influence fire likelihood and fire behavior.
 The mapped WUI includes these areas mapped as VHFHSZ and includes additional land area further west in the more developed areas of the city.
 While many of the fires in the WUI are small and can be controlled, the proximity of dense residential communities to areas that are fire-prone increases the hazard of wildfire in Oakland.
-Larger fires in this ecosystem should be anticipated every 10-20 years.11 Wildfire in the urban interface is a growing concern in the Bay Area.
-In the past 60 years, the region has experienced over 500 wildfires which have threatened public safety, property, infrastructure, air quality, water quality, and natural environments.12
+Larger fires in this ecosystem should be anticipated every 10-20 years.
+12 Wildfire in the urban interface is a growing concern in the Bay Area.
+In the past 60 years, the region has experienced over 500 wildfires which have threatened public safety, property, infrastructure, air quality, water quality, and natural environments.
+13